starzyp/ECE407_Fall2024/index.md

 **Midterm Exam:** 20%.
 It will be a combination of multiple choice and free response problems. **5:00-6:20pm, Tuesday, October 15, in class**

 **Final Exam:** 20%.
 The final exam will be a cumulative test on all course topics.
 It will be a combination of multiple choice and free response problems.
-**1:30-3:30 pm, Wednesday, December 18**

 **(4 credit hours only) Project and presentation:** 20%.
-In teams of 2, you will read papers on advanced topics in the cryptography literature, and give presentations during the lectures.
+In teams of 2, you will read papers on advanced topics in the cryptography literature, and write a technical report.
 Come talk to me about potential topics.
 (If you are registered for four credit hours, your final grade will be out of 120, and it will be normalized to out of 100.)

 **Grading:** [93-100] A, [90-92] A-, [87-89] B+, [83-86] B, [80-82] B-, [77-79] C+, [73-76] C, [70-72] C-, [67-69] D+, [63-66] D, [60-62] D-, [0-59] F.